danidee10/django-notifs/docs/usage.rst

 Extra/Arbitrary Data
 --------------------

-Besides the standard fields, django-notifs allows you to attach arbitrary data to a notification.
+Besides the standard fields, django-notifs allows you to attach arbitrary data (as JSON) to a notification.
 Simply pass in a dictionary as the extra_data argument.

 .. note::
-    The dictionary is serialized using python's json module so make sure the dictionary contains objects that can be serialized by the json module
+    This field is only persisted to the database if you use use the default Notification model or a custom model that provides an ``extra_data`` field.

 Sending notifications asynchronously